 There are many other causes for seizures, and other epilepsy syndromes that might also start at the same age.
 Causes can include low levels of glucose, calcium or magnesium in the blood, serious infections such as meningitis or encephalitis or abnormalities in the brain.
 Because of this, it is often important for the doctor to rule out these other causes first.
 This may include a lumbar puncture test to look for meningitis or encephalitis, and a more detailed brain scan, the MRI scan.
-There are also other epilepsy syndromes that can start in the neonatal period; these are much more severe syndromes and include:
+There are also some other epilepsy syndromes that can start in the neonatal period; these are much more severe syndromes and include:

 Blood tests can also be done to look for the genetic fault called a ‘mutation’.
-This mutation is found in children with benign familial neonatal convulsions.
+This mutation is found in children with self-limited familial neonatal convulsions.
 This is called a mutation in the KCNQ2 and KCNQ3 genes.
-No genetic fault has yet been found in benign non-familial (also called sporadic) neonatal convulsions.
+No genetic fault has yet been found in self-limited non-familial (also called sporadic) neonatal convulsions.